Alyssa Powell-Ascura

 • Malaysian artists should not be carrying on full-time or substantial part-time work (i.e. more than 2 days per week) in the city.
 Please discuss this with the residency manager if you plan to be away regularly.

-• Southeast Asian artists are encouraged to travel within Malaysia during their stay (and may be required to travel overseas to renew their visas), but such trips should not be longer than a few days and should be discussed with the residency managers.
+• Southeast Asian artists are encouraged to travel within Malaysia during their stay, but such trips should not be longer than a few days and should be discussed with the residency manager.

 • Resident artists are expected to participate in 1 scheduled Open Day during their residency.
 Open Days invite the public to visit the studios of the artists to meet the artists and experience the art works being developed.
 On Open Days, the artist is expected to be on site and available to share in discussions about their art with visitors.
 The format can be discussed with the residency manager, and depends on the genre of the artists: for example, performing artists may offer a workshop or studio performance, writers may give readings.
 An Open Day is NOT guaranteed, however.
 Other than Open Day, the residency does not offer any kind of exhibition or performance production.